Mark Hurd: Early life and education

 Hurd was born in New York City, the son of Teresa A. (Fanoni), a debutante and Ralph Steiner Hurd, a financier.
 He graduated from The Browning School, in NYC in 1974.
 In 1979, Hurd graduated with a Bachelor of Business Administration from Baylor University in Waco, Texas.
 He received a tennis scholarship to attend Baylor University and was a member of Phi Delta Theta.

 Career

 NCR (1980–2005)

 Hurd spent 25 years at NCR Corporation, culminating in a two-year tenure as chief executive officer and president.
-He was named president of NCR in 2001 and was given additional responsibilities as chief operating officer in 2002.
+He was named president of NCR in 2001 and was given additional responsibilities as chief operating officer (COO) in 2002.
 He began working for NCR as a junior salesman in San Antonio in 1980 after Rodney Gray hired him and subsequently held a variety of positions in general management, operations, and sales and marketing.
 He also was head of the company's Teradata data-warehousing division for three years.